-Permit an employee to use sex-segregated facilities that correspond to his/her full-time gender presentation, regardless of what stage that person is in terms of his/her overall transition process.
+Permit an employee to use sex-segregated facilities that correspond to their gender idenity.

 Most people take reasonable access to restroom facilities for granted.
 However, transgender people often face the burden of being confronted or questioned about which gender's restroom they should use.
 Not having reasonable access to restrooms is a tremendous distraction that no employer should impose on its employees.

 Employers are legally required to provide workers reasonable access to restroom facilities.
 The U.S. Department of Labor's Occupational Safety and Health Administration (OSHA) requires that employers make toilet facilities available so that employees can use them when they need to do so, and the employer may not impose unreasonable restrictions on employee use of the facilities.

 Further, OSHA has issued guidance to employers on best practices regarding restroom access for transgender workers.
 The core principal of these guidelines is that all employees, including transgender employees, should have access to restrooms that correspond to their gender identity.